menschlabs-challenges/coding-challenge-template/README.md

   [Facebook's Messenger Platform](https://developers.facebook.com/docs/messenger-platform)
   and send messages back.
 * The repository also contains the relevant configuration files to make it easy to deploy the app to Heroku.
+You are free to use any other hosting platform for your bot, but it will need to be publicly accessible on the internet for it to work, and Heroku is an easy platform to get started on.

 We will use this repository as a starting point for the actual coding challenge.
-Please make sure to go through the setup steps outlined below to make sure you have a working development environment ahead of the actual code challenge, and please don't hesitate to contact us if you run into any issues.
+Even if you decide to use a different set of frameworks, it might still make sense to go through the initial setup steps outlined below to understand how to connect to Facebook Messenger and how to expose your development server to the internet for testing during development.

 ## Initial Setup

 - Sign up for an account with [Heroku](https://heroku.com) if you don't already have one, and log into the account.
-Also consider installing the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and log into the same account.
+Also consider installing the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and log into the same account (If you intend to use a different hosting platform, feel free to skip all Heroku-specific steps and follow the instructions for deploying to your platform instead).

 - Click this button to deploy this repo as an app to Heroku:
   [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy).